Railbanking: Notable examples

+Similar international practices

 In the United Kingdom

-In the United Kingdom, thousands of miles (kilometers) of railway were closed under the Beeching Axe cuts in the 1960s.
+In the United Kingdom, thousands of miles of railway were closed under the Beeching Axe cuts in the 1960s.
 While several of these routes have subsequently been reopened, none were formally treated as land banks in the US manner.
 The Beeching closures were driven by the government's desire to reduce expenditure on railways, and so most lines were offered for sale to the highest bidder, a process that frequently led to great fragmentation in the ownership of former UK railway lines and reuse of the land for entirely different purposes.
 The Ryle Telescope on the former Oxford–Cambridge Varsity Line is possibly the most extreme example, but commercial and residential developments are common.